 - The cable modem MUST be capable of filtering all broadcast traffic from the local LAN, with the exception of DHCP (as identified by the destination port number in the UDP header) and ARP packets.
-This filtering function should be SNMP configurable as described in the DOCSIS Radio Frequency Interface (RFI) specifications [DOCSIS1] or [DOCSIS8]. - The ICMP protocol type MUST be passed upstream. - Cable modems designed to support LAN segments containing other bridges SHOULD employ the Spanning Tree Algorithm and Protocol per ISO/IEC 10038 (ANSI/IEEE Std 802.1D): 1993, with modifications as described in the DOCSIS Radio Frequency Interface (RFI) specifications [DOCSIS1] or [DOCSIS8].
+This filtering function should be SNMP configurable as described in the DOCSIS Radio Frequency Interface (RFI) specifications [DOCSIS1], [DOCSIS7] or [DOCSIS8]. - The ICMP packets MUST be passed upstream, unless they are required to be discarded according to filtering rules.5 - Cable modems designed to support LAN segments containing other bridges SHOULD employ the Spanning Tree Algorithm and Protocol per ISO/IEC 10038 (ANSI/IEEE Std 802.1D): 1993, with modifications as described in the DOCSIS Radio Frequency Interface (RFI) specifications [DOCSIS1], [DOCSIS7] or [DOCSIS8].